colinbdclark/mfa-thesis/sections/08-works-cited.md

 Genosko, Gary. _Felix Guattari: An Aberrant Introduction_.
 London: Continuum, 2002.
 Print.

+Idhe, Don.
+"Stretching the In-between: Embodiment and Beyond". _Foundations of Science_ (2011) 16: 109-118.
+Print.

 Kittler, Friedrich.
 "There is No Software." _CTheory_ 18 October 1995.
 Web.
 4 March 2016. http://www.ctheory.net/articles.aspx?id=74

 Klein, Julie Thompson. _Interdisciplinarity: History, theory, and practice_.
 Detroit: Wayne State University Press, 1990.
 Print.

+Latour, Bruno.
+"How to Be Iconophilic in Art, Science, and Religion?" _Picturing Science Producing Art_.
+Carrie Jones and Peter Galison, eds.
+London: Routledge, 1998.
+418-440.
+Print.

+Lovink, Geert and Pit Schultz.
+"There is no information, only transformation: An Interview with Bruno Latour." _Nettime_ 3 September 1997.
+Web.
+6 March 2016. http://www.nettime.org/Lists-Archives/nettime-l-9709/msg00006.html

 Mudede, Charles.
 "The Turntable." _CTheory_ 23 April 2003.
 Web.
 4 March 2016. http://www.ctheory.net/articles.aspx?id=382

 Munster, Anna.
 "Transmateriality: Toward an Energetics of Signal in Contemporary Mediatic Assemblages." _Cultural Studies Review_ 20.1 (2014): 150-167.

 Negarestani, Reza.
 "Contingency and Complicity." _The Medium of Contingency_ (2011): 11-16.
 Web.

+Schweizer, Harold. _On Waiting_.
+London: Routledge, 2008.
+Print.

 Sullivan, Graeme.
 "The Artist as Researcher: New Roles for New Realities." _See it Again, Say it Again: The Artist as Researcher_.
 Ed.
 Janneke Wessling.
 Amsterdam: Valiz, 2011.
 Print.